DickerDackel/template-ddframework/README.md

-# zegame - A game template for ddframework and tinyecs
+# zegame - A game template for ddframework and tinyecs (optional)

 tl;dr description here